dmargala/mpi-playground/README.md

 ### Part c

-The example implementation in `ex3-safe-again.py` uses a helper class to achieve to achieve the same effect.
-The helper classes in `safety.py` allow for a less noisy main program and makes the pattern easy to reuse and extend.
+The example implementation in [`ex1-c-safe-again.py`](1-exception-handling/ex1-c-safe-again.py) uses a helper class to achieve to achieve the same effect.
+The helper classes in [`ex1-helpers.py`](1-exception-handling/ex1-helpers.py) allow for a less noisy main program and makes the pattern easier to reuse and extend.

 ```
 > mpiexec -n 2 python ex1-c-safe-again.py --trigger-one --mpi